 - Select the [Mark Complete] button (figure 13).

 - In the window that pops up, select the [Mark Complete] button.
 Once a response has been marked as complete, it is removed from the scorer’s queue.

-The interim assessment score results are generally available after 20 minutes once all hand scoring has been completed.
+Interim assessment score results are generally available within 20 minutes once all hand scoring has been completed.
 The results can be viewed in CERS.
-Due to regular quality assurance processes and the high volume of testing during peak summative testing times, some results might require more than 20 minutes to populate in CERS.
+Because of regular quality assurance processes and the high volume of testing during peak summative testing times, some results might require more than 20 minutes to populate in CERS.

-Teachers will need permission (by way of a TOMS role) to view test results for their student groups, which are created by the LEA or Site Coordinator.
-If teachers are unable to view their student groups, they should contact their school or LEA coordinator.
+Teachers will need permission, by way of a TOMS role, to view test results for their student groups, which are created by the LEA or site coordinator.
+Teachers who are unable to view their student groups should contact their school or LEA coordinator.